Stanton, Judge HR, Yankees beat Guards, into ALCS vs Astros - NewsBreak

 Stanton, Judge HR, Yankees beat Guards, into ALCS vs Astros

-Gleyber Torres stepped on second base for the final out, swinging his arms back and forth, four times in all, while glaring at Josh Naylor and the Guardians dugout.
+NEW YORK (AP) — Gleyber Torres stepped on second base for the final out, swinging his arms back and forth , four times in all, while glaring at Josh Naylor and the Guardians dugout.

 Giancarlo Stanton and Aaron Judge rocked Cleveland with early homers, and Nestor Cortes and the New York Yankees rolled into another AL Championship Series matchup with the Houston Astros.